 Leather and Stitch: Haute Couture Details

-In Milan, we treat furniture like an accessory.
+In Milan, Reception Space treat furniture like an accessory.
 In 2026, it's popular to wrap reception facades in the same leather used for luxury handbags.
 The focus is on stitch quality: contrasting saddle stitching or, conversely, invisible seams are status markers.
 Brass desk legs might resemble stiletto heels, and cabinet handles belt buckles.
 This is tactile hedonism accessible to every guest.

 Stone as Fabric